-Just like last year, it’s a movie by a Mexican director to open the festival.
-Alejandro González Iñárritu who presented 21 Grams in Venice in 2003, is back with a very ambitious picture starring Michael Keaton, Edward Norton, Naomi Watts, Emma Stone and Zach Galifianakis.
+Just like last year, it’s a movie by a Mexican director that opens the festival.
+Alejandro González Iñárritu, who presented 21 Grams in Venice in 2003, is back with a very ambitious picture starring Michael Keaton, Edward Norton, Naomi Watts, Emma Stone and Zach Galifianakis.

 Once a symbol of the cinema of the 90s, Keaton’s disappearance from the Hollywood scene, and his recent acting resurgence, intentionally resemble the path of Riggan Thomson (Michael Keaton), an actor who became a star with the role of superhero Birdman (exactly like Keaton did as Batman).
 Riggan now tries to direct, adapt and interpret an ambitious Broadway play to prove his creative talent.

-The movie follows the 48 hours in preparation for the show, right inside the theatre’s backstage rooms and corridors; it’s technically impressive, presented as a single long take – the director of photography is Emmanuel Lubezki who worked on Gravity with Alfonso Cuarón – thanks to some CGI tricks that make it look authentic.
-Hand-held from the beginning to the end, the narration’s pace is supported by a drum score that gives rhythm to every scene.
+The movie follows the 48 hours in preparation for the show, right inside the theatre’s backstage rooms and corridors; it’s technically impressive, presented as a single long take – the director of photography is Emmanuel Lubezki, who worked on Gravity with Alfonso Cuarón – thanks to some CGI tricks that make it look authentic.
+Hand-held from the beginning to the end, the whole film is supported by a drum score that gives rhythm to every scene.

 Norton, Watts and Keaton make a phenomenal team, spitting out quick, nervous lines and exemplifying the bizarre behaviour of eccentric but insecure actors.
 It’s all smart and entertaining – for the first hour.
 Then the music gets more classical all of a sudden, and the presence of Norton and Watts fades out like the sharp dialogue.